 It is important to spend the first few days getting to know your newborn and their cues for hunger.
 This can often look like wriggling around, sucking movements, hands to mouth or rapid eye movements.
 It is best not to wait until they are crying before feeding, as this is a late hunger cue and will make it harder to settle them for feeding.

-*If you have a baby in special care or are separated from them following birth, the hospital grade pumps will help to stimulate and maintain your milk supply.
+*If you have a baby who is in special care or are separated from them following birth, the hospital-grade pumps will help to stimulate and maintain your milk supply.
+You should speak with your midwife or obstetrician for advice specific to you.